 We also met with an occupational therapist, who discussed likely changes we will have to make at home, additional grab handles around the house, in the en-suite and so on.

-I was not happy, even when she explained that she was contracted 9-5 but had worked since 7am and hadn’t had a chance of a drink.
+I was not happy, even when she explained that she was contracted 9-5 but had worked since 7am and hadn’t even had a chance of a drink.

 While I was sympathetic, I had other commitments and was thirty minutes late at the City Council meeting back in Chelmsford.